 We put the tent down on the other side of our pickup from Spider’s camp.
 His friends soon came back and yelled at him for burning all the wood, to which he yelled back that it was his wood and he could do whatever the **** he wanted to with it.

 Had I been alone, all of this would have been funny.
 At worst, I would have told Spider to shut it.
 But since I was with my seven-year old boy, I suggested that it might be better to go home than stay next to a crazy man who didn’t even bring a tent and would probably be wandering around all night.
-Ben thought this was a bad idea; he wanted to go fishing while it was still dark the next morning.
-Ben had a good point, and since Spider’s friends had calmed him down, I thought maybe we could sleep in safety after all.
+My son thought this was a bad idea; he wanted to go fishing while it was still dark the next morning.
+He had a good point, and since Spider’s friends had calmed him down, I thought maybe we could sleep in safety after all.

 My wife said she was sorry our camping trip was such a flop, but I don’t see it that way.
 I think we will both remember it a lot longer than we would have had it been a normal trip with sunny weather and normal neighbors.
-Still, Ben says he hopes we don’t see Crazy Spider the next time we camp.
+Still, B says he hopes we don’t see Crazy Spider the next time we camp.